 |Aug.
 30-Sept.
 11||90% refund||Yes||100% or prorated refund based on actual usage|

 |Jan.
 12-22||90% refund||Yes||100% or prorated refund based on actual usage|

 |Jan.
 23-Feb.
 5||75% refund||Yes||75% refund|

 Deposits will be carried forward to subsequent academic years for students with applications.
 Deposits can be forfeited for several reasons.
 Please refer to the back of the residence hall application for specific details.

-Every residence hall has common areas -- including recreation lounges, study lounges, small kitchens and laundry facilities -- designed to foster academic and personal growth.
-Recreational lounges typically have televisions, couches, tables, chairs and pool tables or ping-pong tables.
+Every residence hall has common areas — including recreation lounges, study lounges, small kitchens and laundry facilities — to foster academic and personal growth.
+Recreational lounges typically have televisions, couches, tables, chairs and pool tables or pingpong tables.
 Hall kitchens generally include a range/oven, refrigerator, microwave, sink, table and chairs.
 Kitchens are for preparing snacks and not designed to replace the university meal plan.

-All halls are open during Thanksgiving and spring break, but most are closed during the winter break with the exception of Cutler Apartments.
+All halls are open during Thanksgiving and spring break, but most are closed during the winter break, with the exception of Cutler Apartments and the Sustainable Village.
 All students living on campus in the fall and spring are eligible to remain on campus over the winter break provided they apply and pay the winter break fee.
-Space is limited and is available on a first come, first served basis.
-The winter break fee for Cutler Apartments is included in the fall semester rates.
+Space is limited and is available on a first-come, first-served basis.
+The winter break fee for Cutler Apartments and the Sustainable Village is included in the fall semester rates.
 Food service is not available during the winter and spring breaks.
 Summer housing assignments are made through Residence Life.